NEVER MISS A POST! FOLLOW ME ON:

 - chopped pistachios for garnish (optional)

-- Prepare a 9-inch by 13-inch rectangular baking pan by greasing it with butter and coating the inside of the pan evenly with a thin dusting of flour.
+- Preheat your oven to 350 degrees Fahrenheit (175 degrees Celsius).
+Prepare a 9-inch by 13-inch rectangular baking pan by greasing it with butter and coating the inside of the pan evenly with a thin dusting of flour.
 Set aside.

 - In the bowl of your stand mixer fitted with the paddle attachment (or in a large bowl with a hand mixer), cream the butter and sugar until light and fluffy (about 4 minutes).